shibatch/oomstaller/README.md

 largest amount of memory.
 The process occupying the largest amount of memory will not be suspended under any circumstances.
 The remaining running processes are selected based on the time when the process started running.
-The later a process is started, the more priority it will be given to suspend.
-This avoids the same process being suspended and resumed repeatedly, disrupting the build order, or suspending tools that are crucial to the build.
+The earlier a process is started, the more priority it will be given to execution.
+This avoids the same process being suspended and resumed repeatedly, disrupting the build order, or suspending processes that are crucial to the build.

 The target processes to be suspended are selected by referencing the parent-child relationship of the processes.
-Only processes that are descendants of the command invoked as an argument of oomstaller will be suspended, so tools that are not related to the build will not be suspended.
+Only processes that are descendants of the command invoked as an argument of oomstaller will be suspended, thus processes that are not related to the build will never be suspended.
+It does not require information about which processes are involved in the build, and can reliably control only the processes involved in the build.

 ### How to build